Cronners123/Cronners123.github.io/_posts/2017-01-27-Week-1-Buildig.md

 <table>
   <tr>
-    <td>What went well: How did I learn?
-What helped me learn today? </td>
+    <th>What went well: How did I learn?
+What helped me learn today? </th>
   </tr>
   <tr>
     <td>I got straight on with my work and didn't really get distracted.</td>
   </tr>
   <tr>
-    <td>Even better if…: What could I do that would be even better?
-Improvements? </td>
+    <th>Even better if…: What could I do that would be even better?
+Improvements? </th>
   </tr>
   <tr>
     <td>I had a little problem with the jumping of my character and I hadn't quite tried every thing when I was going to ask my teacher but then I realised what the problem was and so I put it right.
 So next lesson I will analyze faulty code more carefully.</td>